-Cash and cash equivalents comprise cash balances and demand deposits with maturities three months or less.
+Cash and cash equivalents comprise cash balances, demand deposits and short-term investments with original maturities of three months or less.
 Bank overdrafts that are repayable on demand and form an integral part of the Group's cash management are included as a component of cash and cash equivalents for the purpose of the consolidated statement of cash flows.

-Accounting for interest income and costs is discussed in Note 4(n).
+Accounting for interest income and costs is discussed in Note 4(o).